arestivo/slides/markdown/javascript.md

 * Modern browsers all have a *Javascript* console that can be used to log messages from within web pages.
 * It can also be used to inspect variables, evaluate expressions and just plain experimentation.
-* The specifics of how it works vary from browser to browser, but there is a de facto set of features that are typically provided.
+* The specifics of how it works vary from browser to browser, but there is a *defacto* set of features that are typically provided.

 * The **console.log(msg)** function outputs a message to the console.
 * Other debug level are possible like **console.info(msg)**, **console.warn(msg)** and **console.error(msg)**.